KNeugent/KNeugent.github.io/astronomy.md

 However, it wasn’t just the number of new WRs that we found that was so exciting, but also their types.
 Ten of the new LMC discoveries are an entirely new class of WRs, which we've called WN3/O3s.
 These WRs show both strong emission similar to that of an early-type WN3 but also strong absorption like that of an O3V.
 However, due to their faint magnitudes, we know they are not WN3 + O3V binary systems.
 My Master's thesis work at the Northern Arizona University focused on modeling these stars with the non-LTE spectral modeling program CMFGEN to determine a single set of physical parameters that reproduced the spectrum of each of these stars.
 I found that while their temperatures and luminosities are consistent with other LMC WNs, their mass-loss rates are much lower.
 The evolutionary status of these stars is still being debated within the massive star community: are they just a normal, short-lived evolutionary phase as O stars turn into WRs?
 Or have they been stripped by compact companions and will soon merge to create gravitational wave events?

 ![WRs](/assets/img/WRs.png){: .mx-auto.d-block :}

-Caption: WC/WN ratio vs. metallicity.
+_WC/WN ratio vs. metallicity.
 Note the vast improvement in the agreement between the observations and model predictions before I began this study (left) compared to when I finished (right).
-This was solved by my discovery of 177 new WRs in M31, M33, and the LMC.
+This was solved by my discovery of 177 new WRs in M31, M33, and the LMC._

 ## Red Supergiants
 ### What is the Binary Fraction of Red Supergiants?